+In a share sale, the company continues to retain its historical, actual and contingent liabilities on completion including any tax liabilities.
+To mitigate the risks associated with these inherited liabilities, the purchaser would generally require the seller to provide sufficient representations, warranties and indemnities for an appropriate period of time under the Purchase Agreement.
 Given that most large corporates would form tax consolidated groups in Australia, one particular tax issue relating to share acquisition relates to secondary liabilities.
-Members of a consolidated group can be jointly and severally liable for all group liabilities if the head company defaults unless a valid TSA is in place for the group.
+Members of a consolidated group can be jointly and severally liable for all group liabilities if the head company defaults unless a valid Tax Sharing Agreement ("TSA") is in place for the group and the terms of that TSA relating to the exit of the target company from that consolidated group are complied with.